PATMO for Students

 Lecture 1

-The opening lecture introduces what kind of model PATMO is, what it can and cannot do, and why the course uses the modern sulfur cycle as the main example.
+The opening lecture explains what PATMO is, what it can and cannot do, and why the course uses the modern sulfur cycle.

 Available now